Erdogan Challenger’s Political Career at Risk After Court Ruling

 Istanbul municipality’s city council, dominated by Erdogan’s ruling AK Party, will elect a new mayor unless Imamoglu’s conviction is overturned.

-Imamoglu remains a popular political figure nationally and is seen by credible pollsters as having a real shot at defeating Erdogan if he were to run for president.
-That said, the mayor has refrained from explicitly voicing such ambitions.
+Erdogan himself lost his seat as the mayor of Istanbul more than two decades ago after he was imprisoned for reciting a poem, which courts said incited religious hatred.
+The Turkish president’s political career got a boost from his imprisonment, catapulting him to the leadership of the newly-established AK Party shortly after he came out of jail.

+Imamoglu’s conviction will provide a similar boost to the opposition, Iyi Party’s Aksener said.
 Turkey’s opposition alliance has yet to announce a joint candidate for the elections scheduled to take place in six months.
+Heads of all six parties in the opposition bloc will gather on Thursday in Istanbul to show their opposition to the court decision.

+Aksener indicated continued support for Imamoglu, who is seen by credible pollsters as having a real shot at defeating Erdogan if he were to run for president.
+The mayor has refrained from explicitly voicing such ambitions.

 Earlier this year, a top appeals court upheld a jail term of nearly five years for another key CHP figure, Canan Kaftancioglu, on charges of insulting Erdogan.
 Kaftancioglu was seen as an architect of Imamoglu’s victory in Istanbul.